Cruising (film): Retrospective

 In a 2006 interview, social critic Camille Paglia stated, "I loved Cruising—while everyone else was furiously condemning it.
 It had an underground decadence that wasn't that different from The Story of O or other European high porn of the 1960s."

+In a retrospective review from 2025, critic Mike Cormack from PopMatters said, "Cruising is about much more than one subculture: it’s about human identity and performance.
+We are actors in the dramas of our own lives, it says.
+As sociologist Erving Goffman argues in The Presentation of Self in Everyday Life (1956), the self is not something we possess but perform; it’s a fragile construct shaped by the stages in which we find ourselves.
+'When an individual presents himself before others, his performance will tend to incorporate and exemplify the officially accredited values of the society… He will be required to entrust his self-image to their tender mercies,' writes Goffman...
+Cruising captures this unsettlingly: not just hidden desires, but the dance of being.
+Who we are depends on who’s watching and which role we think they’ll accept.
+So the answer to the question, “Who are you?” is really, “Who’s asking?”

 Several film directors cite the movie as among their favorite films.
 Quentin Tarantino says that when he was doing a play on Broadway in 1995, he held a screening for gay members of the theater community, and "It just blew their minds.
 They loved it."
 Danish film director Nicolas Winding Refn called the film "a masterpiece".
 The Safdie brothers have named the film as an influence on their work.